- CBT for Addiction and Co-occurring Disorders

 Behavioral Experiments

-Behavioral experiments also utilize an evidence-based approach.
+Another popular CBT technique for substance abuse is behavioral experiments, which also utilize an evidence-based approach.
 These planned activities are used to test the accuracy of a belief.

 The patient will be asked to do something that makes them anxious, but before they do it, they’ll be asked what they think is going to happen.
-After they perform the task, they’ll be asked how it actually went.
+After they perform the task, they’ll be asked how it went.
 Usually, comparing the real results to their prior thinking acts as a wake-up call, alerting the person to the fact that their beliefs — and associated anxiety — are unfounded.

 Stress Reduction